 9. Expiry of certain provisions

-Regulation 6 and the definition of “environmentally sensitive area” in regulation 3 cease to have effect, by force of this regulation, on the day on which the first notice published by the Minister under section 51B of the Act comes into operation.
+Regulation 6 and the definition of environmentally sensitive area in regulation 3 cease to have effect, by force of this regulation, on the day on which the first notice published by the Minister under section 51B of the Act comes into operation.

 Schedule 1 — Low impact or other mineral or petroleum activities